 The Mexican drug cartels have a well-established presence in more than two hundred American cities, meaning that within a short drive of any part of the US, a person who craves this drug can find it.
 A person may develop cravings they cannot control after just one or a few uses of this drug.
 And despite the damage being done to mind, body, and spirit, they simply can’t stop consuming it on their own, due to the intense cravings.

 A heavy user of methamphetamine is likely to develop such severe mental disorders that they can injure those around them to the point of death.
 They may hallucinate that their child or a bystander is the devil and therefore try to kill him or her.
 Incidents like this have been cropping up in media reports across the country.
 Like the story of the woman in Fresno who filmed herself smoking meth then shot and killed her two small children and a cousin, injured her husband and then killed herself.
 Like Lyndsey Fiddler of Oklahoma who decided to do her laundry while high on meth and benzodiazepines and accidentally added her newborn baby to the laundry, who then drowned.
 And a hundred other stories that are too gruesome to tell.

-Meth is currently destroying families and lives across the US, Asia, Australia and parts of Europe.
-Meth addicts can find recovery at Narconon centers that are located on six continents.
-In South Africa, Europe, North and South America, Australia and Asia, Narconon rehab centers help meth addicts recover from the sharp cravings and build a new, stable life based on goals they set for themselves.
+Meth is currently destroying families and lives across the US, Asia, Australia, and parts of Europe.
+Meth addicts can find recovery at some forty Narconon centers that are located on six continents.
+In South Africa, Europe, North and South America, Australia and Asia, Narconon rehab centers help meth addicts recover from the sharp cravings and build a new, stable life.

 Methamphetamine addiction does not have to condemn a person to lifetime addiction, incarceration or threat of death.
-Lasting recovery is possible at a Narconon drug and alcohol rehabilitation center.
-For details, call the international offices of Narconon at 1-800-775-8750.
+Recovery is possible at a Narconon drug and alcohol rehabilitation center.